-4.4 Quality assurance and company reviews
+3.4 Quality assurance and company reviews

-In order to ensure consistency in the assessment process, all of the assessors participated in a one-day training and review session on the BBFAW methodology and research process.
-This session included a review of the lessons learned from previous Benchmarks and involved the assessor team working through the Benchmark on a question by question basis.
-New assessors (i.e. those assessors who had not previously participated in the BBFAW assessment process) were required to complete three company assessments, which needed to be completed to the satisfaction of Dr Rory Sullivan and Nicky Amos (from the BBFAW Secretariat) to demonstrate their understanding of the research process and methodology.
+In order to ensure consistency in the assessment process, all of the assessors received training on the BBFAW methodology and research process.
+This included a review of the lessons learned from previous Benchmarks and involved the assessor team working through the Benchmark on a question by question basis.
+New assessors (i.e. those assessors who had not previously participated in the BBFAW assessment process) were required to complete two company assessments to the satisfaction of Nicky Amos (Executive Director of the BBFAW) to demonstrate their understanding of the research process and methodology.

-In order to ensure consistency in the assessment process, all company assessments were reviewed by another member of the assessment team (usually, Dr Rory Sullivan or Nicky Amos).
-The aims of this review were to ensure the factual accuracy of the assessments, to ensure that questions were being interpreted and applied consistently. and to ensure that biases were not being introduced into the assessment process.
+In order to ensure consistency in the assessment process, all company assessments were reviewed by another member of the assessment team (usually Dr Rory Sullivan or Nicky Amos).
+The aims of this review were to ensure the factual accuracy of the assessments, to ensure that questions were being interpreted and applied consistently, and to ensure that biases were not being introduced into the assessment process.

 Following the initial assessments, individual company reports were reviewed by members of Compassion in World Farming's Food Business team and by World Animal Protection's Corporate Engagement team to check the factual accuracy of the content and to ensure consistency of the assessment methodology.
-The BBFAW Secretariat also reviewed the data to check if the assessment was penalising or favouring specific business models (for example, those with complex versus those with simple supply chains, those with multiple subsidiaries versus those with fewer subsidiaries, those whose principal business operations are within Europe versus those with fewer brands).
+The BBFAW Secretariat also reviewed the data to check if the assessment was penalising or favouring specific business models (for example, those with complex versus those with simple supply chains, those with multiple subsidiaries versus those with fewer subsidiaries, those whose principal business operations are within Europe versus those whose operations are outside of Europe, and those with multiple brands versus those with fewer brands).

-Company reports based on our interim findings and scores were shared with companies in October and November 2018.
-Sixty-six of the 150 companies assessed responded with written comments or requested further dialogue on the assessment approach and scoring.
-As a result of these discussions, we made some amendments to the scores for 18 companies; the majority of these were minor, with only eight companies changing tier as a result.
+Company reports based on our interim findings and scores were emailed to companies in October and November 2019.
+Forty-four of the 150 companies assessed responded with written comments or requested further dialogue on the assessment approach and scoring.
+As a result of these discussions, we raised the scores for 27 companies, with nine of these resulting in an increase in Tier, and we reduced the scores for six companies, with one company dropping a Tier.

-It is important to stress that company scores were revised only in situations where there had been inconsistencies in the assessment process, either because of incorrect scores being awarded or because information that was in the public domain at the time of the assessment, had been overlooked or misinterpreted.
+It is important to stress that company scores were revised only in situations where there had been misinterpretations or inconsistencies in the assessment process, either because of incorrect scores being awarded or because information that was in the public domain at the time of the assessment had been overlooked or misinterpreted.

-The final confidential company reports, showing individual scores and comments for each question, as well as overall company scores and comparable sector scores, were made available to the companies in February 2019.
+The final confidential company reports, showing individual scores and comments for each question, as well as overall company scores and comparable sector scores, were made available to the companies in April 2020.

-4.5 Changes from the 2017 Benchmark
+3.5 Changes from the 2018 Benchmark

 There were no changes in the assessment approach compared to previous Benchmarks.
 We continued to emphasise the importance of companies ensuring that the information provided is both up-to-date and accurate.
 As a general rule, unless the company clearly indicated that the information remained relevant and current, we did not give credit for information that was more than two years old.
-We note that where companies had, for example, set targets more than two years ago, this information was treated as current so long as the company confirmed its continued relevance to the business.
+We note that where companies had, for example, set targets more than two years ago, this information was treated as current so long as the company confirmed its continued relevance to the business, e.g. by reporting on progress.